Dustin4444/snaps/docs/internals/permissions.md

 Permissions can have **caveats**, which are host-defined attenuations of the authority a permission grants over a particular target.

+Recent changes and improvements to the permission system include better error handling, support for new types of permissions, and improved performance.

 ## Implementation

 At any given moment, the [PermissionController] state tree describes the